 On a larger scale, proper green interconnections between urban and rural areas for urban ventilation is important for creating air flows between the town or city and the countryside, for realising easily accessible recreation areas and for achieving cool routes for slow traffic.

 Wherever urban conglomerates arise, natural and open permeability and vegetation are largely replaced by impervious surfaces in the form of streets, squares, car parks and buildings.
 In practice, impervious areas in towns and cities prove to be substantially hotter on hot summery days than rural parts.
 This phenomenon is commonly known as ‘Urban Heat Islands’.

 A distinction is made between Surface Urban Heat Islands (SHIs) and Urban Heat Islands (UHIs).
 The term used in the United States for the latter makes the distinction clearer: Atmospheric Urban Heat Islands.
 SHI refers to surfaces temperatures, while UHI concerns the temperature of the air above the ground, up to the level of buildings and tree tops.
 Naturally the two are connected.

 As the day progresses, significant differences arise between the surface and air temperatures above surfaces with different designs.
-[EPA, 2008]
+EPA, 2008

-The cooling effect of water and vegetation
+The lack of vegetation